The world's GREATEST desserts – how many British favourites made the list?

 Falkovskyi/Shutterstock

 It’s hard to pinpoint when exactly doughnuts were invented; do we go back to the fried balls of dough made in ancient Rome, or start when the traditional ring shape appeared, in the mid-19th century?
-Regardless of the history, the biggest doughnut advances have come much more recently, with the handheld snack elevated to a full-blown dessert, particularly in North America.
+Regardless of this sweet treat's history, the biggest doughnut advances have come much more recently; these days, the handheld snack has been elevated to a full-blown dessert, particularly in North America.
 Extravagant toppings, exotic glazes and innovative doughs have taken doughnuts to dizzy new heights.

 <p>New Africa/Shutterstock</p>